TETHERING WITH YOUR IPHONE

 - Tap on Personal Hotspot and then slide the switch to On

-- Then connect the iPhone to your laptop or tablet using a USB cable or Bluetooth or WiFi.
+- Then connect the iPhone to your laptop or tablet using a USB cable or Bluetooth.

 Using a USB cable